-Are you a blogger, interior designer, or real estate agent looking to take beautiful interior photos?
+Are you a blogger, interior designer, real estate agent, homeowner, or small business owner looking to take beautiful interior photos?
 These photography resources will help you take the best home photos you can.

 As I said on my blogging resources page, blogging (at least in the general categories that I assume you are interested in if you are coming to Maison de Pax for suggestions!), is at least 50% photography.
 Maybe more.
 I get questions all the time about my camera equipment and photography strategies, so I wanted to put them all together for you.

 Maison de Pax Photography Series